RosterElf Logo

 By downloading, you agree to our template disclaimer

-Accurate timesheets are the foundation of correct payroll.
-When employees record their time honestly and precisely, you can trust the data for wage calculations, labour costing and compliance reporting.
+Accurate timesheets are the foundation of correct pay.
+When staff record their hours honestly and in real time, you can trust that data for wage calculations, overtime, penalty rates, labour costing and compliance reporting.
+Inaccurate or guessed time leads to underpayments, overpayments, payroll disputes and avoidable Fair Work risk.

 Accuracy standards